Oxycodone Addiction And Treatment Options

 Chronic abuse of oxycodone can disrupt the system that produces “feel-good” chemicals.
 This can result in a physical reliance (dependence) and mental reliance on the drug (addiction).

 This can also increase your tolerance for the prescription painkiller.
-This requires that you take more or higher doses of oxycodone in order to feel the desired effect.
+This requires that you take more or higher doses of oxycodone to feel the desired effect.

 Signs Of An Oxycodone Addiction